rags8777/Lending_Club_Case_Study/README.md

 ## General Information
 - Provide general information about your project here.
+  Analyse using Python the loan data set and find out variables that can cause a loan to defaut.
 - What is the background of your project?
+  Upgrad AI and Machine Learning Course
 - What is the business probem that your project is trying to solve?
+  Finding causes for a customer to default ona loan
 - What is the dataset that is being used?
+  Loan Data Set

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->